21 Images Of Hunter S. Thompson, The Gonzo Writer Too Weird For This Planet

-Born in 1937 in Louisville, Kentucky, Hunter Stockton Thompson went from a rocky childhood and an itinerant young adulthood to a workmanlike writing career fueled in part by a seemingly endless capacity for drugs and audacious behavior.
+Born in 1937 in Louisville, Ky., Hunter Stockton Thompson went from a rocky childhood and an itinerant young adulthood to a workmanlike writing career fueled in part by a seemingly endless capacity for drugs and audacious behavior.

 His trademark reporting style became what’s now called gonzo journalism, in which he made himself a central character in his own stories.
 And a character he was: his stories often centered on his panache for excessive consumption while surveying America’s political and cultural landscape in a way that no one had before.

 Below, we look at 21 photos of the revered counterculture icon: